shamil614/shamil614.github.io/_posts/2017-09-25-export-your-rubygems-to-elixir.markdown

 * [Elixir, Ruby, don’t fight.
 Talk… with Export/Erlport](https://medium.com/@Stephanbv/ruby-code-in-elixir-project-97614a9543d)
 * [Ruby code in Elixir project](https://medium.com/@Stephanbv/ruby-code-in-elixir-project-97614a9543d)

-While those blogs are great resources to get started, there really wansn't much there to help with how to actually use a RubGem, bundler, Gemfile, etc. Bundler is pretty much an essential tool of ruby gem management.
+While those blogs are great resources to get started, there really wasn't much there to help with how to actually use a Rubygem, bundler, Gemfile, etc. Bundler is pretty much an essential tool of Rubygem management.
 Almost every host/deployment strategy uses bundler, and my situation was no exception.
 In the rest of this post, I'll walk through an example of how I got `export` to use bundler via `bundle exec`.

 Create a new Elixir application